What are employees’ leave entitlements?

 Can employees cash out their annual leave?

-Employees who are not covered by an award or enterprise agreement (such as managers) may agree in writing with their employer to cash out annual leave.
+Employees who are not covered by an award or agreement (such as managers) may agree in writing with their employer to cash out annual leave.

 Can an employee request annual leave at the busiest time of year?

 The guide for this is contained in the National Employment Standards at clause 88:

 - Paid annual leave may be taken at times agreed between an employee and his or her employer.

 - The employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.”

 Terms about excessive leave in the Pastoral Award 2020 changed as of 29 July 2017.
 Accrued annual leave is regarded as ‘excessive’ if more than eight weeks’ annual leave has accrued.
 If employees have accrued excessive annual leave, the employer and the employee can discuss ways to reduce or eliminate the amount of leave owing.

 If the employer and the employee cannot agree on the taking of the leave, clauses 23.6, 23.7 and 23.8 of the Pastoral Award 2020 provide a procedure for the employer to direct the employee to take the excessive leave and a procedure for the employee to require the employer to grant the excessive leave.

 These provisions only apply if there is an excessive leave balance (more than eight weeks’ leave accrued).
 Read more in the Pastoral Award section.